 Wall Street Journal: The entrepreneurial era

 Technology moves so quickly that online information seems to become almost immediately outdated.
-If a study or report wasn’t completed in the last couple years, it’s typically tossed aside as irrelevant.
+If a study or report wasn’t completed in the last couple of years, it’s typically tossed aside as irrelevant.
 We have new cloud predictions for 2015, after all!

 However, there is an excellent 2011 report by the Wall Street Journal’s Joe Mullich (covered, in part, twice previously), which predicted the following cloud impacts:

 A trend that was already evident in 2011 is assumedly continuing to grow in prominence.
-Between 2010 and 2011, there was a major shift from standard Internet access to mobile app use for information-gathering among medical students: Web browsers declined to 33% from 52%, while mobile applications rose to 34% from 19%.
+Between 2010 and 2011, there was a significant shift from standard Internet access to mobile app use for information-gathering among medical students: Web browsers declined to 33% from 52%, while mobile applications rose to 34% from 19%.

 Dan Shey of ABI Research notes that medical decision-making becomes nearly immediate when healthcare providers are “able to pull up a patient’s radiograph and zoom into particular areas… with the touch of a button.”
 The speed of the cloud combines with the nature of touch-screen mobile devices to allow doctors to access, zoom, and navigate images without a wait.